wiremock/wiremock.org/_docs/request-matching.md

 `ATTR_NAME_LOOKUP`

 #### Same child nodes with different content
-By default WireMock takes into account an order of identical child nodes.
+By default, WireMock takes into account an order of identical child nodes.
 Meaning if actual request has different order of same node on same level than stub it won't be matched.
-This can be changed by passing additional argument to the `equalToXml` method
+As of WireMock version `3.7.0`, this can be changed by passing additional argument to the `equalToXml` method

 Java: